turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 And lastly, highlight your most relevant transferable skills -- both technical and professional -- that relate to this particular company.

 ### Section 2: Rebuilding Your Resume
+Reorganize your resume to lead with technical skills and projects.

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

-Reorganize your resume to lead with technical skills and projects.
+Since you are a software developer now, your software projects are an essential -- arguably, the **most** essential -- part of your new resume.
+You should include:

+* Turing projects
+* Side projects
+* Open Source projects
+* Etc.

+You should include links to your repos and deployed apps.
+For group projects that exist on your partner's GitHub, make sure you fork your own version and include that link instead.

+Your descriptions for your projects should tell an employer what the project is and what is does in as few words as possible.
+The rest of the description should be about accomplishments from that project and value added.
+What was your role in the project?
+What specific goals did you meet?

 ### Section 3: Building a technically-focused resume

 [Embed Video Here by pasting the embedded code from the YouTube video and remove these brackets]

 Lets walk through your entire resume and review customization to make you stand out and get seen by hiring managers, recruiters and industry profiles.
-We cant forget the important role the Applicant Tracking or ATS plays in this.
-We will review how to increase your chances of getting passed it.
+We can't forget the important role the Applicant Tracking or ATS plays in this.
+We will review how to increase your chances of getting past it.

 ### Section 4: Formatting and the ATS system